huggingface/blog/bert-cpu-scaling-part-1.md

 to let you focus on building value for your users and customers, rather than digging into all the highly technical aspects of running such models.

-In this post, we will update the benchmarking results from our initial post, which will give us baselines to then highlight settings that can help you scale up inference on CPU.
-We will cover:
+This blog post is the first part of a series which will cover most of the hardware and software optimizations to better leverage CPUs for BERT model inference.

+For this initial blog post, we will cover the hardware part:
-- Baseline - Out of the box results
+- Setting up a baseline - Out of the box results
 - Practical & technical considerations when leveraging modern CPUs for CPU-bound tasks
 - Core count scaling - Does increasing the number of cores actually give better performance?
 - Batch size scaling - Increasing throughput with multiple parallel & independent model instances